Mon - Sun: 24 hours.

 Time Limits For Claiming Brain Injury Compensation

-How Personal Injury Solicitors Can Support Brain Injury Claims
+How Long Do Brain Injury Claims Take?

 Starting The Brain Injury Claims Process

 If you would like to see whether you’re eligible to start the brain injury claims process, call our accident claims line today.
-Whatever happens, you’ll receive a free review of your case along with free claims advice.

 Thank you for reading our guide on brain injury compensation claims, and please don’t hesitate to connect with an advisor on 0800 6524 881 if you’ve got any further questions.